-- Don't set the retry timer to a lower or equal number than the task timeout. - Retry time includes time the task spends waiting in the clusters internal queue. - Don't set the queue_limit so high that tasks time out while waiting to be processed. - In case a task is worked on twice, the task result will be updated with the latest results. - In some rare cases a non-atomic broker will re-queue a task after it has been acknowledged. - If a task runs twice and a previous run has succeeded, the new result wil be discarded. - Limiting the number of retries is handled globally in your actual broker's settings.
+- Don't set the retry timer to a lower or equal number than the task timeout. - Retry time includes time the task spends waiting in the clusters internal queue. - Don't set the queue\limit so high that tasks time out while waiting to be processed. - In case a task is worked on twice, you will see a duplicate key error in the cluster logs. - Duplicate tasks do generate additional receipt messages, but the result is discarded in favor of the first result.